Skip to main content

 Gently shake the pan to incorporate the tamarind into the sauce, taking care not to break up the fish too much.

-Share the rice out between your bowls and spoon over the prawn and fish curry.
+Share the rice out between your bowls and spoon over the fish curry.

 Sprinkle over the sesame seeds and remaining chilli flakes (add less if you'd prefer things milder).